Supergiant: Categorisation of evolved stars

-Wolf–Rayet stars are also high-mass luminous evolved stars, hotter than most supergiants and smaller, visually less bright but often more luminous because of their high temperatures.
+Wolf–Rayet stars are also high-mass luminous evolved stars, hotter, smaller, and visually less bright than most supergiants but often more luminous because of their high temperatures.
 They have spectra dominated by helium and other heavier elements, usually showing little or no hydrogen, which is a clue to their nature as stars even more evolved than supergiants.
 Just as the AGB stars occur in almost the same region of the HR diagram as red supergiants, Wolf–Rayet stars can occur in the same region of the HR diagram as the hottest blue supergiants and main-sequence stars.

 The most massive and luminous main-sequence stars are almost indistinguishable from the supergiants they quickly evolve into.
 They have almost identical temperatures and very similar luminosities, and only the most detailed analyses can distinguish the spectral features that show they have evolved away from the narrow early O-type main-sequence to the nearby area of early O-type supergiants.
 Such early O-type supergiants share many features with WNLh Wolf–Rayet stars and are sometimes designated as slash stars, intermediates between the two types.

 Luminous blue variables (LBVs) stars occur in the same region of the HR diagram as blue supergiants but are generally classified separately.
-They are evolved, expanded, massive, and luminous stars, often hypergiants, but they have very specific spectral variability, which defies the assignment of a standard spectral type.
-LBVs observed only at a particular time or over a period of time when they are stable, may simply be designated as hot supergiants or as candidate LBVs due to their luminosity.
+They are evolved, expanded, massive, and luminous stars, often hypergiants, but they have a very specific spectral variability that defies assignment of a standard spectral type.
+LBVs observed only at a particular time, or over a period of time when they are stable, may simply be designated as hot supergiants or as candidate LBVs due to their luminosity.

 Hypergiants are frequently treated as a different category of star from supergiants, although in all important respects they are just a more luminous category of supergiant.
-They are evolved, expanded, massive and luminous stars like supergiants, but at the most massive and luminous extreme, and with particular additional properties of undergoing high mass-loss due to their extreme luminosities and instability.
-Generally only the more evolved supergiants show hypergiant properties, since their instability increases after high mass-loss and some increase in luminosity.
+They are evolved, expanded, massive and luminous stars like supergiants, but at the most massive and luminous extreme, and with particular additional properties of undergoing high mass loss due to their extreme luminosities and instability.
+Generally only the more evolved supergiants show hypergiant properties, since their instability increases after high mass loss and some increase in luminosity.

-Some B[e] stars are supergiants although other B[e] stars are clearly not.
+Some B[e] stars are supergiants, although other B[e] stars are clearly not.
 Some researchers distinguish the B[e] objects as separate from supergiants, while researchers prefer to define massive evolved B[e] stars as a subgroup of supergiants.
-The latter has become more common with the understanding that the B[e] phenomenon arises separately in a number of distinct types of stars, including some that are clearly just a phase in the life of supergiants.
+The latter has become more common, with the understanding that the B[e] phenomenon arises separately in a number of distinct types of stars, including some that are clearly just a phase in the life of supergiants.